 For those who are seeking a French holiday to undertake some cycle touring, there are thousands and thousands of kilometres of great routes in France.
 You can either follow one of the many published routes or make things up as you go along.

-On the published route front, the Eurovelo site lists 19 different routes whole of Europe.
+On the published route front, the Eurovelo site lists 17 different routes across the whole of Europe.
 To date, 43,000km of a proposed 90,000km have been developed.
 Ten of these routes traverse France and you can join them in various parts of the country.
 They can also be a good way of finding some shorter dedicated cycling routes as well.

 Many of the river valleys and canals in France offer options for cycle touring or simply a pleasant ride.
 Here you could consider the Dordogne, Lott, Loire and Rhine rivers which all have cycling routes along them offering plenty of choices.

 If you prefer a bigger challenge and some steep hills you can consider traversing either the Pyrenees or Alpes mountain ranges.
 The raid Pyrenees is a route from the Atlantic to the Mediterranean coast and the raid Alps takes you from Geneva to Nice through the mountains.
 Both can be ridden in either direction and are popular options.

 If you prefer to just do your own thing then that is fine as well.
 There are plenty of small roads across France that you can explore.
 Having a GPS device comes in handy in finding your way from A to B as there are usually lots of small roads crisscrossing the countryside.

-Our Planning sections have lots of practical information about visiting France including information on visas, using your mobile phone, accommodation options, weather, hiring a car, getting to France and lots more.
+Our Visiting France sections have lots of practical information about visiting France including information on visas, using your mobile phone, accommodation options, weather, hiring a car, getting to France and lots more.